 Figure 1: Ion extraction chromatogram associated with the ion at m / z ratio 842 detected in the sample relating to the batch of the Infanrix Hexa product (batch number A21CD072D).

-In addition, an external control is performed by digesting hemoglobin, in order to further verify the quality of the batch of trypsin used.
-The hemoglobin, analyzed within the analysis section in which the product had been monitored, had been recognized with a significant statistical score (loge <-100).
+In addition, an external check is performed by digesting hemoglobin, in order to further verify the goodness of the lot of trypsin used.
+Hemoglobin, analyzed in the analysis section in which the product was monitored, was recognized with a significant statistical score (loge <-100).
 These data allowed to confirm the fact that the enzyme activity was present.

 2.2 New analyzes related to Hexyon and Gardasil products